glifio/filecoin-chart/README.md

 #### Minimum Machine Requirements

-In our experience, we have had good results on Lotus testnet/2 using these settings:
+In our experience, we have had good results on Lotus mainnet using these settings:

 ```
 requests: